What occurs during anaphase II of meiosis? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four haploid cells.
+Understand the context of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
 It consists of two stages: meiosis I and meiosis II.

-Recall that anaphase II is a phase in meiosis II, which follows meiosis I. During meiosis I, homologous chromosomes are separated, while meiosis II is similar to mitosis.
+Recall the phases of meiosis II: Meiosis II is similar to mitosis and includes prophase II, metaphase II, anaphase II, and telophase II.

-In anaphase II, the key event is the separation of sister chromatids.
-Sister chromatids are identical copies of a chromosome that were duplicated during the S phase of the cell cycle.
+Focus on anaphase II: During anaphase II, the sister chromatids, which were previously duplicated during interphase, are separated.

 Watch next